jwelch7/NHS-lifestyle-checker/README.md

 In order to get this finished on time I included an approximation of the code I would have used guessing as closely as I could to response headers (eg res.data.statusCode).
 I then mocked the users in the database in a mockDB object which included all 5 users and enabled me to perform the functionality of the app by comparing user inputs to this array of objects.

 I created two utility functions using TDD which to ensure their reliability.
+You can test these using `npm run test`

-# Thank you for taking the time to review my project and I hope you enjoyed it.
+## Thank you for taking the time to review my project and I hope you enjoyed it.

-Jonno
+### Jonno